Linear relations among algebraic points on tensor powers of the Carlitz module: Introduction

 \subsection{Organization}

 The organization of the present article is given as follows.
 In Section 2, we first follow closely the exposition in \cite{NP21} to review the theory of $t$-modules and Anderson dual $t$-motives.
 Then we review the essential properties of tensor powers of the Carlitz module.
-In Section 3, we first establish the equivalence between the existence of $\mathbb{F}_q[t]$-linear relations among algebraic points on tensor powers of the Carlitz module and the existence of solutions of an explicit constructed Frobenius difference equation.
+In Section 3, we first establish the equivalence between the existence of $\mathbb{F}_q[t]$-linear relations among algebraic points on tensor powers of the Carlitz module and the existence of solutions of an explicitly constructed Frobenius difference equation.
 Then we give a proof of Theorem~\ref{Thm:Estimate_of_Relations}, an analogue of Masser's result for tensor powers of the Carlitz module.
 In Section 4, we recall some results related to CPLs for our later use.
-Then as an application of the techniques we develop in Section 3, we derive a concrete sufficient condition for CPLs at algebraic points being linearly independent over $k$ in both $\infty$-adic and $v$-adic setting.
+Then as an application of the techniques we develop in Section 3, we prove Theorem \ref{Thm:Intro_Application}, Corollary \ref{Cor:Algebraic_Independence}, and Theorem \ref{Thm:v_adic_Thm}.
+Then we derive a concrete sufficient condition for CPLs at algebraic points to be linearly independent over $k$ in both $\infty$-adic and $v$-adic settings.